 LTE comes under the fourth generation of mobile communication.
-It provides a much higher speed than its previous generation which is 3G.
+It provides a much higher speed than its previous generation, 3G.
 LTE is a data-only network.
 USSD service will be available on LTE too.
-On LTE all services will be on the data network.
+On LTE, all services will be on the data network.
 This will be after the full implementation of IMS.
 IMS is for deploying multimedia services over IP networks.

 Voice over LTE (VoLTE) is an example of an IMS application.
 If the network does not support IMS, the roaming network does fall back to 3G.
-For example, if a phone is attached to the LTE network and a mobile subscriber dials a USSD Code.
-The UE falls back on 3G and does a location update with the HLR over the ss7 network.
-Which attaches to the phone.
+For instance, if a phone is attached to the LTE network and a mobile subscriber dials a USSD Code.
+The UE falls back on 3G and does a location update with the HLR over the ss7 network, which attaches to the phone.

-Then the roaming network sends the USSD to the hone network.
+Then the roaming network sends the USSD to the home network.
 Once the USSD session completes, UE again attaches to LTE.
-In this tutorial, we will cover USSD session details over the LTE network.
+This tutorial will cover USSD session details over the LTE network.

 With the pure LTE network, UE will use IMS for USSD.
 The protocols and call flows will be changed.
 The protocol for USSD will be SIP or session initiation protocol.
 The USSD over LTE or 4G specification is given in 3GPP Standard.

 The USSD in LTE uses a sip protocol stack.
 Sip is an application layer protocol that is specified in RFC 3261.
 As IMS uses internet protocol, sip runs over UDP transport protocol.
 UDP uses internet protocol.
 Application over USSD uses the services of the SIP layer for sending USSD to the home network.